nili-yay/ProjectHub/CAD-Modeling/Custom Ultrasound Transducer Mount/README.md

 ## 🖨️ 3D Printing & Testing

 The final design was exported as an STL file and 3D printed.
 It was physically tested and confirmed to minimize transducer motion during ultrasound data collection.

+---

+Feel free to open an issue if you'd like to replicate or adapt this design for your own research setup.